hmrc/uknw-auth-checker-api/README.md

 |--------|-----------------|-----------------------------------------|
 | POST   | /authorisations | Check authorisations status for EORI(s) |

+## Open API specification

+There is a OpenAPI 3.0.3 specification file available for the API, located in the [application.yaml](https://github.com/hmrc/uknw-auth-checker-api/blob/main/resources/public/api/conf/1.0/application.yaml) file.

+## Requests

 ### POST authorisations request

 A POST request to `/authorisations` should have the following example `application/json` body: